Buprenorphine Naloxone Combination For Opioid Addiction Treatment

 Norco is the brand name of the combination drug that has hydrocodone and acetaminophen (Tylenol).

-Pentazocine is an agonist at the K-opioid receptor unlike most of the other opioids which primarily act at the mu receptor.
+Pentazocine is an agonist at the K-opioid receptor, unlike most other opioids, which primarily act at the mu receptor.

 Suboxone has naloxone added to prevent the medication from being tampered with and used intravenously.
 We use Subutex in pregnancy because of the concern that the naloxone could stimulate withdrawal in the pregnant patient and cause untoward effects in the fetus.